 CCCA is the voice of the structured cabling industry.
 Leading manufacturers of cable and connectivity products, distributors and material suppliers have joined together in CCCA to inform, educate and provide thought leadership on vital issues and topics.

-Structured Cable Industry and COVID-19
+The Structured Cable Industry Today

 As COVID-19 has changed the way we work, educate and communicate, it is alarmingly clear that telecommunications connectivity is not just essential but critical for the functioning of global society.
 From telemedicine to commerce to news, awareness, communication, transportation, security, infrastructure and everything in between, connectivity provides the network that enables modern life to go on.